Kashmir Sultanate: Expansion (14th and 15th centuries)

 Jamia Masjid of Srinagar, built in 1394 CE by ruler Sikandar Shah Miri.

 As a broad-minded intellectual, Shihab'ud-Din, in the first half of his tenure, took care of the Sultanate and brought stability to the social and integral structure of Kashmir.
 Full of animation and efficiency, Shihab'ud-Din set out to conquer its neighbouring polities, aiming to expand and further glorify his state.
 Marching through Baramulla, he first occupied Pakhli and went on to add Swat to his realm.
 Next, he invaded the Khokhar-dominated Pothohar, which extended from Attock to Sialkot.
 His commander-in-chief (Mir Bakhshi), Malik Candra, on the other hand, subdued Jammu, Kishtwar, Chamba, and other hill states.
 Occupying all the bordering states in the south, Shihab'ud-Din went on to defeat the Dardic forces of Gilgit and the hill states of the north.
 Baltistan, under the Maqpons, and Ladakh, under the Maryuls, were at that time tributary states of Moghulistan and Tibet, respectively.
-Shihab'ud-Din, along with Malik Candra, faced the Baltis and Kashgaris, defeating them easily and soundly.
-He then moved towards Ladakh, beating the joint forces of Ladakhis and Tibetans.
+Shihab'ud-Din, along with Malik Candra, faced the Baltis and Kashgaris, defeating them easily.
+He then moved towards Ladakh, defeating the joint forces of Ladakhis and Tibetans.
 After all these conquests, Shihab'ud-Din returned to Srinagar around 1370, seeking to live the rest of his life peacefully, however only a few years later, in 1373, he died due to a viral illness.